bcbio/bcbio-nextgen/docs/contents/installation.rst

 - unzip
 - The git version control system (http://git-scm.com/)
 - wget for file retrieval (https://www.gnu.org/software/wget/)
+- Basic system fonts, for compatibility with Java outputs like FastQC.
+These will be present on most non-minimal systems, but might need to be installed on AWS or other cloud providers.
+On deb systems, ``fonts-dejavu-core``; on rpm systems, ``dejavu-sans-fonts dejavu-sans-mono-fonts dejavu-serif-fonts``.

 Optional requirements:

-- Java 1.7, when running GATK < 3.6. bcbio distributed Java 8 as part of the
+- Java 1.7, when running GATK < 3.6. bcbio distributes Java 8 as part of the
-  distribution for recent versions of GATK.
+  anaconda installation for recent versions of GATK.
 - An OpenGL library, like `Mesa
   <http://mesa3d.sourceforge.net/>`_ (On Ubuntu/deb systems: ``libglu1-mesa``,
   On RedHat/rpm systems: ``mesa-libGLU-devel``).
 This is only required for